 The dataset is available in Stata, SPSS, R, Mplus, and SAS formats.
 To download the files, you must complete the registration form below.
 Once you have submitted the form, you will recieve via the email address provided a pass code to access the download page.

-As of October 23, the Measuring Morality dataset now includes a religious attendance variable.
+If you downloaded the data prior to October 23, 2013, upload the latest data, which includes a religious attendance variable.
 This variable was omitted from previous versions.

 The only requirement for access to the data is that you agree send a copy of any publications or circulated working papers to the PI (Stephen Vaisey, firstname.lastname@example.org) for listing on the project publications page.